• Skip to main content

 Add 2 teaspoons of sugar and combine with a fork or whisk.
 Then let it sit for 5 minutes.
 Why sugar?
 Sugar activates the dormant yeast.
 Honey also works!

-Wake up active yeast with 2 teaspoons of sugar
+wake up active yeast with 2 teaspoons of sugar

 Step 4